 Overall, it’s okay, particularly for 24/7 monitoring, but not exceptional once you start putting it through the high-intensity training test.

 Against a Garmin chest strap, the live data appeared to be quite inconsistent, with the chest strap reacting quickly to fluctuations in inactivity and rest periods.
-The Instinct tends to lag for a few seconds before reaching the chest strap.
+The Instinct tends to lag briefly before reaching the chest strap.

-But once you start increasing your training and quickly changing your pace and intensity, more variations begin to appear.
+But more variations appear once you start increasing your training and quickly changing your pace and intensity.

-When tested against a more consistent bpm activity, in this case, a 10k run, the Instinct noticeably fits the chest strap but still registers a higher maximum heart rate reading.
+When tested against a more consistent bpm activity, such as a 10k run, the Instinct noticeably fits the chest strap but still registers a higher maximum heart rate reading.

 However, suppose you plan to use the Instinct as your primary training watch.
 In that case, I recommend purchasing a compatible chest strap to give you the most reliable information on your heart rate.